tikservices/syteup/README.md

 #### StackOverflow

-enable `services.stackoverflow` and confgure `services_settings.stackoverflow` as follow:
+enable `services.stackoverflow` and configure `services_settings.stackoverflow` as follow:
 ```javascript
     "stackoverflow": {
       "url": String, // url of your profile page